Amin-Mhd/Multiple-Criteria-Decision-Analysis-Software/README.md

 </pre>

-Next, you need to update the number of the alternatives in the following codes:
+Next, you need to update the number of the alternatives in the following codes (Bold values).
+Here, we have three alternatives, hence:

 <pre>
 @FOR(Experts_Criteria(Ex,Cr):